gaetanlop/Commonlit-Readability-Competition/README.md

 * 24/06/2021: learned about pytorch data samplers and sequence bucketing using the following notebook: https://www.kaggle.com/shahules/guide-pytorch-data-samplers-sequence-bucketing
 * 25/06/2021: there was a problem with my roberta+MLP model ...
 I am still working on it.
 * 26/06/2021: first inference with roberta + MLP gave 0.508 in leaderboard.
 * 27/06/2021: retrain the model with a new architecture and training pipeline.
 Inference CV: 0.43 LB: 0.487.
-Read the following papers about adding numerical features to bert: https://arxiv.org/pdf/2106.07935.pdf + https://arxiv.org/pdf/2103.04083v1.pdf (hierarchical transformers)
+Read the following papers about adding numerical features to bert: https://arxiv.org/pdf/2106.07935.pdf + https://arxiv.org/pdf/2103.04083v1.pdf (hierarchical transformers) + bonne vidéo introductive sur le mécanisme d'attention https://www.youtube.com/watch?v=LALTmQhVkfU.
 * Single Roberta model cv 0.472 LB 0.481

 ## Things to try